History of Berliner FC Dynamo (1989–2004): Near promotion and crash (2000–2001)

 Hans Reker had played down the late salaries as a "misunderstanding".
 When the players had tried to cash the checks they had been issued by Reker, they found out that the account was empty.
 BFC Dynamo was dependent on main sponsor Lipro AG.
 However, Lipro AG was also now in financial trouble.
-It was now unclear how the budget for next season would be financed.
+It was now unclear how the planned budget for next season of 3.5 million Deutsche Mark would be financed.
 The club's debts allegedly amounted to approximately 1.5 million Deutsche Mark.
+Sporting director Reker tried to calm things down, saying there was no reason to worry and that Lipro AG was just about to emerge from a financial slump.
 President Karin Halsch announced that the club had set a deadline.
 The current liabilities would be paid before the end of the month.
 Otherwise, the club would file for insolvency.
-The new season would formally begin in July 2001.
+The new season would formally begin on 1 July 2001.
 If insolvency proceedings were opened after that, the club would be automatically relegated to the fifth tier Verbandsliga Berlin.
 The club was allegedly behind 500,000 Deutsche Mark in salaries and insurance payments since the beginning of the year.
 In addition, there were another 500,000 Deutsche Mark of old debts.
 Marcel Riediger left for FC Erzgebirge Aue, and other top players started to leave the club.
 Striker Denis Kozlov was about to move to Dynamo Dresden.
 Florin Bătrânu was allegedly about to move to K.V.
 Mechelen, Silvian Cristescu to Grasshopper Club Zürich, and Dorel Zegrean to ACF Gloria Bistrița.
 Halsch wanted to file for insolvency, but Hans Reker and main sponsor Lipro AG decided against an immediate initiation of insolvency proceedings.
-Hans Reker claimed he had obtained 39 new sponsors.
-Halsch announced her resignation on 25 June 2001.
+Hans Reker claimed he had obtained 39 new sponsors for the next season.
+Toshiba was said to be about to get involved.
+The insurance company Allgemeine Ortskrankenkasse (AOK) eventually filed for insolvency against the club on 21 June 2001.
+AOK demanded 126,000 Deutsche Mark in overdue insurance payments.
+Halsch then announced her resignation on 25 June 2001.
+The discrepancy between her and sporting director Reker was too great.
+Halsch said that the two didn't pull together and that there was a "lack of serious will to solve the situation."
 She stated that she had been denied access to documents and could not lead the club under such conditions.
 Halsch claimed she only knew of an advertising contract with Lipro AG.
 Others documents had allegedly not been shown to her.
 The club's total debts were now estimated to be 4 million Deutsche Mark.
-The insurance company Allgemeine Ortskrankenkasse (AOK) filed for insolvency against the club on 21 June 2001.
-AOK demanded 126,000 Deutsche Mark in overdue insurance payments.